 VIII.
 CERTIFICATION

-Copies of the addendum, the adopted MND, the Mitigation Monitoring and Reporting Program, and associated project-specific technical appendices, if any, may be reviewed in the office of the Development Services Department, or purchased for the cost of reproduction.
+Copies of the addendum, the adopted MND, and the Mitigation Monitoring and Reporting Program, and associated project-specific technical appendices, if any, may be reviewed on line at www.sandiego.gov/ceqa, or purchased for the cost of reproduction.